I will begin with one simple question – How does someone define the term friendship?

 Friendship on your terms (The benefits of real friendship)

-- Real-life friendships create much profound bond between two or more people
+- Real-life friendships create much profound bonds between two or more people

 - Friends function as a support system building intimacy and trust